 The Environment is everything

 Another revolutionary discovery involves stem cells.
 Whether these are obtained from a person’s own body or from embryonic tissue, the end result will be similar.
 In 1967, research using stem cells clearly identified that the ultimate health of any transplanted healthy stem cell will be determined by the environment into which it is implanted.
 That is, if cells are “ailing, you look first to the cell’s environment, not to the cell itself, for the cause.”
 Put simply, if there is a part of your body which is ailing, replacing damaged tissue with stem cells, won’t provide long term relief.
-You must recognise and correct the underlying environmental imbalance (such as tissue nutrient levels, toxins, circulation, pH and so on).
+You must recognise and correct the underlying environmental imbalance (such as tissue nutrient levels, toxins, pH to name a few factors).

 We are all connected